bnixon67/tdapi/README.md

 2. Once the login is successful, the user must copy the response URL and provide to the client program.

  Note that the default redirect URL used will not render in the browser unless you running a webserver on localhost.
 You can still copy that URL from the browser location bar into the command line program.
-The url should look something like http://localhost/redirect?state={long set of characters}&code={long set of characters}
+The url should look something like `http://localhost/redirect?state={characters}&code={characters}`

 By default, a .token.json file is created to store the OAuth2 Access Bearer token.